 Growing Through Compassion

-In 1984, the compassionate members of the MCV Hospital Auxiliary of VCU Health purchased an eight-room, 19th-century brownstone—the Zeigler House, located two blocks away from MCV Hospitals—to provide lodging for patients who had to travel to Richmond for critical medical treatment.
+In 1983, the compassionate members of the MCV Hospital Auxiliary of VCU Health purchased an eight-room, 19th-century brownstone—the Zeigler House, located two blocks away from MCV Hospitals—to provide lodging for patients who had to travel to Richmond for critical medical treatment.
 The 28-bed facility, then known as Hospital Hospitality House, served patients and their caregivers until 1994 when the need to accommodate more guests increased.
-That’s when a new 112-bed hotel located at 7th and Marshall Streets in downtown Richmond was purchased and renovated.
+That’s when a new 117-bed hotel located at 7th & Marshall Streets in downtown Richmond was purchased and renovated.

-In April 2015, the former Hospital Hospitality House became The Doorways, making it one of the oldest guest homes in the U.S., the third largest in the country and the largest that operates solely on donations.
+In April 2015, the former Hospital Hospitality House of Richmond became The Doorways, making it one of the largest hospitality houses in the country.

 We believe in generosity.